sandhyaparna/Python-DataScience-CookBook/Interview Checklist/SQL.md

     * DENSE_RANK() OVER(ORDER BY Student_Score) -- Student_Score is 770,770,770, 885, 900, 900, 1001  geenrates 1,1,1,2,3,3,4
     * NTILE(n): Creates n number of groups
     * LEAD(col, n), LAG(col, n) OVER (PARTITION BY Var1 ORDER BY Var2, Var2)
+    * FIRST_VALUE(col) OVER(ORDER BY TaxRate ASC)  to determine the first value in an ordered result set
+    * LAST_VALUE(col) OVER(ORDER BY TerritoryID)  to return the last value for each rowset in the ordered values
     * Cumulative sum of 3 rows: sum(Var) OVER (PARTITION BY Var1 ORDER BY Var2, Var2 ROWS BETWEEN 2 PRECEEDING AND CURRENT ROW)
     * SUM(Var) OVER (PARTITION BY Var1 ORDER BY Var2, Var2 ROWS BETWEEN CURRENT ROW AND  FOLLOWING)
+    * PERCENT_RANK function calculates the ranking of a row relative to the row set.
+The percentage is based on the number of rows in the group that have a lower value than the current row
+    * CUME_DIST function calculates the relative position of a specified value in a group of values, by determining the percentage of values less than or equal to that value
+    * PERCENTILE_DISC function lists the value of the first entry where the cumulative distribution is higher than the percentile that you provide using the numeric_literal parameter
+    * PERCENTILE_CONT function is similar to the PERCENTILE_DISC function, but returns the average of the sum of the first matching entry and the next entry
 18. CAST(Var as float) INT, decimal(10,2), numeric(36,2), numeric(36,4), string, real, char, varchar, text, datetime CAST('2017-08-25' AS datetime)
     * cast should be applied on all numbers: cast(cast(count(DISTINCT q.player_id) as float)/cast(count(DISTINCT p.player_id) as float) as numeric(36,2)) as Day1_retention
 19. WITH cte_1 AS ( SELECT ...)
 SELECT ...
 FROM ...